-- Background Check (degree-seeking and certificate students only).
+- Background Check (degree-seeking and certificate students only - not international applicants).

 - Optional upload of essay questions.
 You may use this Word document ESR Essay Questions to compose your responses, save the file and include your last name in the file name, and upload within the web form.

 - Academic writing sample (if conditional, special or international, or upon request)

 - All official postsecondary transcripts

 - Results of TOEFL or IELTS testing (if English is not the applicant’s first language).
 The applicant is to request the testing facility to send official scores directly to ESR.